carpentries-incubator/carpentries-incubator.org/index.md

 <div class="container col-xxl-8">
   <h2 class="display-5 fw-bold lh-1 mb-3">Supporters</h2>
   <p class="lead">
-    The Carpentries Incubator project is generously supported by <a href="https://chanzuckerberg.com/">The Chan Zuckerberg Initiative</a> and <a href="https://www.moore.org/">The Gordon and Betty Moore Foundation</a>.
+    The Carpentries Incubator project is generously supported by <a href="https://chanzuckerberg.com/">The Chan Zuckerberg Initiative</a>, <a href="https://www.moore.org/">The Gordon and Betty Moore Foundation</a>, and <a href="https://sloan.org/">The Alfred P. Sloan Foundation</a>.
   </p>
 </div>